bridgelancer/cryptle_fork/docs/guides.rst

 For any subseries held within a wrapper class intended to be accessed by the client, a :class:`GenericTS` could be implemented.
-The format of the function signature is as following: (ts to be listened, lookback, eval_func, args).
+The format of the function signature is as following: someGenericTS(ts to be listened, lookback, eval_func, args).
+The :meth:`eval_func` should be implemented in the wrapper class and the `args` are the arguments that are passed into the :meth:`eval_func`.